scottlamb/moonfire-nvr/guide/install.md

     * Be sure to assign each stream you want to capture to a sample file directory and check the "record" box.

-    * `flush_if_sec` should typically be about 60.
-This causes the database to be flushed when the first instant of a completed recording second is a minute old.
-Lower values cause less video to be lost on power loss;
-      higher values reduce wear on the SSD holding the SQLite database.
+    * `flush_if_sec` should typically be 120 seconds.
+This causes the database to be flushed when the first instant of one of this stream's completed recordings is 2 minutes old.
+A "recording" is a segment of a video stream that is 60–120 seconds when first establishing the stream, about 60 seconds midstream, and shorter when an error or server shutdown terminates the stream.
+Thus, a value just below 60 will cause the database to be flushed once per minute per stream in the steady state.
+A value around 180 will cause the database to be once every 3 minutes per stream, or less frequently if other streams cause flushes first.
+Lower values cause less video to be lost on power loss.
+Higher values reduce wear on the SSD holding the SQLite database, particularly when you have many cameras and when you record both the "main" and "sub" streams of each camera.

  3. Assign disk space to your cameras back in "Directories and retention".
     Leave a little slack (at least 100 MB per camera) between the total limit